nexentaedge/nexentaedge.github.io/src/pending/ChunkAwareS3ExentionAPI.md

 Each object version is rooted by a Version Manifest.
 It has a cryptographic hash of its content.
 That includes the CHIDs of all the referenced sub-manifests ad raw payload manifests.
 If the VM-CHID is valid, and each referenced chunk is valid then the object is intact in the cluster.

-The VM-CHID of an object version ca be used as a testable token to validate.
+The VM-CHID of an object version can be used as a testable token to validate.

 The same is true of any Snapshot Manifest, although it's references are to Snapshot Manifests.